Scientific Advisors

 Executive Leadership

 Bart Henderson is President and Chief Executive Officer of WaveBreak.
 Mr. Henderson brings extensive experience in company-building and developing innovative medicines.
 Previously, he was operating partner at Flagship Pioneering, where he led the build-out of Harbinger Health, developing a multi-cancer early-detection platform with leading-edge artificial intelligence and machine-learning technologies.
 Prior to Flagship, he was CEO and co-founder of Torque (now Repertoire Immune Medicines) where, under his leadership, the company significantly advanced its cellular immunotherapy pipeline, initiating the company’s first clinical trial, receiving Fast Track designation from the FDA, and building a state-of-the-art manufacturing facility for Torque’s T cell immunotherapies.
 Mr. Henderson was founder and president of Rhythm and its subsidiary, Motus, where he acquired and completed successful Phase II clinical trials for two metabolic disease therapeutics: Imcivree™, which was granted Breakthrough Designation and is the first drug approved in the U.S. for genetic obesity; and relamorelin, which was acquired by Allergan (with Motus).
-He was a founding employee and chief business officer of Radius, where he built the pipeline, acquiring Tymlos™, now approved for the treatment of osteoporosis, and acquiring Orserdu™, now approved for the treatment of metastatic breast cancer.
+He was a founding employee and chief business officer of Radius, where he built the pipeline, acquiring Tymlos™, now approved for the treatment of osteoporosis, and acquiring Orserdu™, the first oral SERD approved for the treatment of second-line breast cancer.
 Previously, he was an entrepreneur-in-residence at MPM Capital.
 He led business development at Microbia (now Ironwood Pharmaceuticals) and was head of sales and marketing at Vertex, which launched its first product and significantly expanded its pipeline during his tenure.
 Mr. Henderson previously held marketing management positions at Amgen and Merck.
 He received an MBA from Dartmouth’s Tuck School of Business and a BA from Amherst College.

 Bochong Li is Vice President, Innovation at WaveBreak, with responsibility for science, technology platform, and company-building strategy as well as leading initiatives in external collaboration.
 Prior to joining WaveBreak, Dr. Li was Senior Director of Strategy and Innovation at Cullinan Oncology, an investing and drug development company focused on oncology assets.
 As part of the founding team and through the company’s IPO, Dr. Li was responsible for investment identification, due diligence, business development, and internal new asset creation and was an inventor on multiple patents including multi-specific T cell engagers and cytokine fusion constructs.
 Dr. Li started his career at MPM Capital, where he led initiatives in company creation in synthetic biology and living medicine.
 Dr. Li holds a Juris Doctor degree from Harvard Law School and a PhD in Biomedical Engineering from Duke University, where he also received his BSE magna cum laude in Biomedical Engineering and Mathematics.